Tennessee Titans: Logos and uniforms

 In 2013, the team wore the navy blue jerseys twice in honor of their 15th anniversary as the Titans.
 The Titans wore white jerseys for all games in 2014, for the exceptions of two preseason home games, in which the team wore their light Titans blue jerseys, and a game against the Houston Texans on October 26, 2014, in which the Titans wore their navy blue uniforms.

 Beginning in 2015, navy blue became the team's primary home jersey color again, marking the first time since 2007 that the Titans wore navy as their primary home jersey.
 The light Titans blue jersey, which was the team's primary jersey color from 2008 to 2014, became the team's alternate jersey for a second time.

+The Tennessee Titans uniforms used from 2018 to 2025.

 On April 4, 2018, the Titans debuted new uniforms that retain the color palette of navy blue, Titans blue and white, with new red and silver elements being introduced.
 The new helmets are navy blue with one silver sword-shaped stripe through the center and metallic gray face masks.

 On July 23, 2023, the Titans unveiled the throwback powder blue Oilers uniforms.

-On March 27, 2025, the light Titans blue jersey was reinstated as the team's primary home jersey, while wearing the navy blue jerseys only when the opposing home team wears white jerseys.
+On March 27, 2025, the light Titans blue jersey was reinstated as the team's primary home jersey.
 In addition, the Oilers throwback uniform was not worn this season.
+The previous navy blue uniform, despite being relegated to an alternate, was not worn all season.
 The standard uniform combinations will be cream blue with navy blue pants at home and white jersey with cream blue/white pants on the road.

+On March 12, 2026, the Titans unveiled a new logo along with new uniforms.
+These reference the team's historic roots and colors.
+Titans blue is their current primary color, with white, red and navy blue being secondary colors.
+Additionally, the Titans unveiled a "Rivalries" uniform on August 25, featuring navy blue jerseys and pants along with Titans blue helmet and lettering, heavily inspired by Nashville's nickname of "Music City".
+The Titans would wear the uniform once per season at home against the other AFC South teams.